ankitsri11/udacity-deploy-webserver-azure/README.md

 ![terraform-apply-2](terraform-apply-2.png)

-Once the `terraform apply` is successfully run, you would all the project resources created in the azure portal.
+Once the `terraform apply` is successfully run, you would see all the project resources created in the azure portal.

 ![project-resource](project-resource.png)